97NovaClaw/amelia-cpt-sync/PROJECT-SUMMARY.md

 ## Project Overview

 A production-ready WordPress plugin that provides **real-time, one-way synchronization** from the AmeliaWP booking plugin to JetEngine Custom Post Types.
 The plugin is fully event-driven and requires zero manual intervention once configured.
+Now includes **Full Sync** feature for manual bulk synchronization of all existing Amelia services.

+**Current Version**: 1.1.0

 ## ✅ Completed Features